 I am not ready to turn this split screen of associations, prompted by the tragic and violent events of May 14th, 2018, into any one fully-fledged political statement or affiliation.
 I am hardly the only Jewish person grappling with such thoughts at the moment: the events of this week have prompted many Jews around the world and, particularly in America, to question their allegiances—both for the first time for some and for others, like me, not for the first time at all.
 These reflections are idiosyncratic by necessity and by definition, and as such, they are likely to be drowned out by much better-organized choruses, ready to cast these personal tidbits into any number of readymade molds.
 But, at least for now, I need to keep watching my own split screen of associations play disturbingly on a loop.

-Sasha Senderovich is an assistant professor of Slavic, Jewish, and International Studies at the University of Washington, Seattle.
+Sasha Senderovich is an assistant professor of Russian, Jewish, and International Studies at the University of Washington, Seattle.
+With Harriet Murav, he co-translated David Bergelson’s novel Judgment (Northwestern University Press, 2017).
+He is the author of How the Soviet Jew Was Made (Harvard University Press, 2022).